Pop-up Shops and ADA Compliance

 The tenant is generally responsible for areas within its own space, such as routes through the space, service counters, and fitting rooms.
 It is recommended that a contract or lease clarify these responsibilities.

-Public accommodations are also responsible for providing auxiliary aids and services, to ensure effective communication is provided to customers with communication disabilities.
+Public accommodations are also responsible for providing auxiliary aids and services, to assist with providing effective communication to customers with communication disabilities.
 For example, consider a pop-up that includes entertainment.
 This type of public accommodation may be responsible for providing sign language interpreters or captioned media.
-The intent is to ensure that all customers are offered equal access.
+The intent is to verify that all customers are offered equal access.

 Allocation of responsibility also applies to policies, practices, and procedures.
 It is generally recommended that the lease or contract also specify landlord and tenant responsibility for these matters.